Centrelink can provide financial support to assist with costs while you undertake tertiary education.

-- Student Start-up Scholarship: Help for the upfront cost of study for eligible higher education students.
+- Student Start-up Loan: Help for the upfront cost of study for eligible higher education students.

 - Pensioner Education Supplement: You may qualify for the Pensioner Education Supplement if you are receiving a payment from Centrelink or the Department of Veterans' Affairs and are undertaking approved full-time or part-time study.